shiyis/nlpwshiyi/modules/1e-mutual-info.md

 Pointwise mutual information (PMI), sometimes known as point mutual information, is a measure of association used in statistics, probability theory, and information theory.
 It contrasts the likelihood of two events happening simultaneously with the likelihood of the same events occurring independently.

-PMI, particularly in its positive pointwise mutual information variant, has been referred to as `one of the most important concepts in NLP` sbecause it draws on the intuition that
+PMI, particularly in its positive pointwise mutual information variant, has been referred to as `one of the most important concepts in NLP` because it draws on the intuition that

 > the best way to weigh the association between two words is to ask how much more the two words co-occur in a corpus than we would have expected them to appear by chance.